 Brewer's yeast is made from a one-celled fungus called Saccharomyces cerevisiae and is used to make beer.
-It also can be grown to make nutritional supplements.
-Brewer's yeast is a rich source of minerals -- particularly chromium, an essential trace mineral that helps the body maintain normal blood sugar levels; selenium; protein; and the B-complex vitamins.
-It tastes bitter and should not be confused with baker's yeast, nutritional yeast, or torula yeast.
-All those types of yeast are low in chromium.
-Brewer's yeast has been used for years as a nutritional supplement.
+It has been grown and used as a nutritional supplement for years.
+Brewer's yeast is a rich source of minerals -- particularly selenium; protein; B-complex vitamins, and chromium, an essential trace mineral that helps the body maintain normal blood sugar levels.

 Some studies suggest that chromium supplements may help people with diabetes control blood sugar levels.
 People with diabetes either do not produce enough insulin -- a hormone needed to change sugar, starches and other food into energy -- or cannot use the insulin that their bodies make.
 Chromium may lower blood sugar levels as well, improving glucose tolerance and reducing the amount of insulin needed.
 Because brewer's yeast is a rich source of chromium, scientists think it may help treat high blood sugar.

 A few studies suggest that brewer's yeast may help lower LDL ("bad") cholesterol levels in the blood and raise HDL ("good") cholesterol levels.
-Researchers aren't sure whether that is due to the chromium in brewer's yeast or another substance, and not all studies have found positive results.
+Researchers aren't sure whether that is due to the chromium in brewer's yeast or another substance.
+Not all studies have found positive results.

 Although some studies suggest that chromium may help reduce body fat, the amount of fat lost is small compared to what can be lost with exercise and a well-balanced diet.
-However, brewer's yeast is also used as a protein supplement and energy booster, so it may help maintain a healthy weight.
+Brewer's yeast is also used as a protein supplement and energy booster.
+So it may help maintain a healthy weight.

 At least one study has found that brewer's yeast may improve acne.
 Another linked it to a reduced risk of a second skin cancer.
-And one large, preliminary study found that taking a specific kind brewer’s yeast product (EpiCor) may help prevent colds and flu.
+One large, preliminary study found that taking a specific kind brewer's yeast product (EpiCor) may help prevent colds and flu.

 Brewer's yeast is available in powder, flakes, tablet, and liquid forms.